Corral del Carbón: Architecture

 The building's original medieval interior has not been preserved intact, but its general layout has remained the same.
 It features a simple floor plan with a nearly square central courtyard (measuring 16.8 by 15.6 meters) surrounded by a three-story gallery, similar to funduqs in Morocco such as those of Fez.
 A stone basin and former fountain stands at the center of the courtyard.

 Its most notable feature is the monumental projecting entrance gateway, with the doors situated within a large iwan (a vaulted space open to one side, originating in ancient Sassanian architecture).
 The building's architectural form can thus be traced to Middle Eastern architectural models like those of Egypt and further east, where similar monumental entrances were more common.
 A similar form is also found in the Gate of Justice (Puerta de la Justicia) at the Alhambra.
 The ornamentation of the facade, however, is more strictly Nasrid or Moorish.
 The alfiz (square frame) has featuring multilobed and interlacing arch motifs around the archway and carved arabesques filling the spandrels, as well as mocárabes (muqarnas) sculpting in the vault of the iwan above the doorway.
 Above the alfiz frame is a horizontal band with an Arabic Kufic inscription of Surah 112 of the Qur'an, and above this is a double-arched window.
 On either side of the window are panels of decorative plaster carved with sebka and arabesque patterns.
 The projecting entrance is topped by a typical wooden eaves supported by corbels, as was typical of Andalusi and Moroccan architecture.

 Current use

 Today the building is a tourist attraction and historic site in the city.
 It also houses the offices of the City of Granada Orchestra, and the International Festival of Music and Dance of Granada, and is occasionally used for various cultural performances.
+There is also an office in the building where visitors can purchase official tickets issued by the municipal Tourist Office to the various Alhambra locations at a reduced price.